rur/good/README.md

 # <img src="docs/readme_logo.svg" alt="Good Web Scaffold"/>

+_Background; I'm sharing a scaffold I use for Go web consoles.
+The CLI is on a stable track.
+Improvements from here on will mostly affect docs, tests, bugs and example pages._

 ## A pretty good web scaffold for Golang

-Tools for embedding a web UI in a Golang project.
+`good` is a tool for embedding a web GUI in a Golang project.

 - CLI that generates plain, grok-able code
 - Self contained server with basic dependencies